Simulating Rust's Self keyword via generics in Java

 and we either cannot or do not want to override this method.

-The specification of Object.clone
+The specification of Object.clone states that by convention

 "returned object should be obtained by calling